JerickoDG/8W-SQL-Challenge_C1-Dannys-Diner/README.md

     ![image](https://github.com/JerickoDG/8W-SQL-Challenge_C1-Dannys-Diner/assets/60811658/9521c291-a788-4d2f-8c0d-e3c5e710728e)

-    _Customer A had higher points than customer B. It seems that the former bought more products during his or her first week of being a member._
+    _Customer A had higher points than customer B. It seems that the former bought more products (possibly more sushi) during his or her first week of being a member._